 The new protocol will eliminate obtaining "Screening or surveillance" CXRs after the first 5 days.
 After this time point, CXRs will be ordered for cause only.

-CXRs will be performed for the first 4 days post-transplant while recipient is in the ICU as this the most cirtical time when primary graft dysfunction (a form of acute lung injury) of the allograft occurs
+CXRs will be performed for the first 4 days post-transplant while recipient is in the ICU as this the most critical time when primary graft dysfunction (a form of acute lung injury) of the allograft occurs

 On post-op day 5 and beyond: